Backcountry Hiking Trails – Multi-Day Hikes

 The 75 km trail takes up to seven days to complete and is not for the faint of heart.
 Conditions can be wet and slippery and there are a few stairs and ladders to navigate.
 But yes, the reward you get hiking along beaches and through the rainforest will be worth it in the end – a once-in-a-lifetime experience.
 For more information check the Park Canada Website.

 Mount Robson Provincial Park is a hidden treasure, offering five backpacking routes in the park, from easy access overnight hikes to difficult multi-day trails such as the Moose River Route.

-Although the Berg Lake can be hiked in one day, I suggest making minimum two days out of it.
+Although Berg Lake can be hiked in one day, I suggest making a minimum of two days on it.